jackleekopij/Arduino/MPU-6050/README.md

 ### Acceleration accelerometer
 The accelerator on the MPU-6050 chip is MEMS (Micro Electro Mechanical Systems) accelerometer which measures *linear* acceleration.

+Note: acceleration is measured as a force.
+MPU-6050 yields a CONSTANT accleration for the z-axis of ~9.8 m/s^2 when the board is flat.
+This is expected and is due to the force of gravity.

 ### Rotation gyroscope
 A MEMS gyroscope is used to measure angular rotation by employing The Coriolis Effect.

+Units of measure for gyroscope is a **velocity** measured in radians per second (rad/s).

 ## Ideas to investigate